El Hijo de L.A. Park

 El Hijo de L.A.
-Park (born November 20, 1988) is a Mexican Luchador enmascarado, or masked professional wrestler. better known for his time in MLW where he is a former one-time MLW World Tag Team Champion with his father L.A Park.
-He currently wrestles in Mexico in the independent Circuit and appearances for Lucha Libre AAA Worldwide he is one half of the AULL Tag team Champions with his brother L.A Park Jr in their first reign.
+Park (born November 20, 1988) is a Mexican professional wrestler. better known for his time in Major League Wrestling (MLW) where he is a former one-time MLW World Tag Team Champion with his father L.A Park.
+He currently wrestles in Mexico in the independent Circuit and appearances for Lucha Libre AAA Worldwide he is one half of the AULL Tag Team Champions with his brother L.A Park Jr in their first reign.
 Originally he wrestled under the name "Black Spirit", keeping the family relation to L.A.
 Park secret.
 He has been using the El Hijo de L.A.
 Park name since 2011.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 Independent circuit (2008-present)

 El Hijo de L.A Park started his professional wrestling career under the ring name Black Spirit on 12 August 2008 in a tag team match with Super Nova and Turbo on the Los Perros De Mal debut show going up against X-Fly, Cerebo Negro and Black thunder in a winning effort.
 On 27 February 2009, Black Spirit would team up with Turbo once again to beat Black Thunder and Vampiro Metalico which they won that match.
 On 13 December 2009 Black Spirit teamed up L.A Park and Super Parka to defeated Damian 666, Perro Aguayo Jr, and X-Fly.